ActualGeniusIntellectual/logseq-store/pages/Productivity Tools.md

 - **Introduction**
 	- I am cheap and don't want to pay for software.
 As a life-long (cyber-)pirate, I refuse to pay for bytes.
 	- Because of that, I have aggregated a formidable assemblage of open source and free tools to use.
 	- The goal is to replace paid and proprietary tools.
-They are the work of Lucifer himself
+They are the work of Lucifer himself.
+-